Changes to rent charges 2022/23

-- Rent and service charge changes letters posted to arrive in late February 2018.
+- Rent and service charge change letters were posted in late February 2022,

-- New rent and service charge changes implemented from 1 April 2018.
+- For monthly rent and service charge, changes were applied from 1 April 2022,

 Changes in rent by tenure

-Tenancies where a social housing rent is charged on either an assured or assured shorthold tenancy (summer 2015 Budget announcements).
+Tenancies where a social housing rent is charged on either an assured or assured shorthold tenancy.

-Tenancies created following the Welfare Reform Act 2012 where rents are set at up to 80% of the market value (summer 2015 Budget announcements).
+Tenancies created following the Welfare Reform Act 2012 where rents are set at up to 80% of the market value.

-Tenancies where Hyde has purchased the properties and let them back to the original owner at an intermediate market rent (summer 2015 Budget announcements – part of a separate process).
+Tenancies where Hyde has purchased the properties and let them back to the original owner at an intermediate market rent.

-Rented accommodation where there is an additional support need - for example, access to a warden or support worker (deferred 2016/17 but part of the 1% rent reduction from 2017/18 onwards).
+Rented accommodation where there is an additional support need - for example, access to a warden or support worker.

-Tenancies where the customer owns a % of the property and pays rent on the remainder owned by Hyde (September 2017 RPI measure from ONS plus 0.5%, 1% or 2% dependent on lease).
+Tenancies where the customer owns a percentage of the property and pays rent on the remainder owned by Hyde.
+These are calculated using RPI* plus 0.5%, 1% or 2%, dependent on lease.

 Intermediate rent: Based on market review

-Tenancies where rent is charged at 80% of market value (80% of market rent – calculated by Hyde New Homes, but we are capping any increase to 4.1%, to avoid very large increases.
+Tenancies where rent is charged at 80% of market value This is 80% of market rent, calculated by Hyde New Homes, but we are capping any increase to 4.1%, to avoid very large increases.

 Changes to service charges

-If you have a specific rent query, email HydeRentLetters@hyde-housing.co.uk and we will reply within 48 working hours.
+If you have a specific rent query, please email HydeRentLetters@hyde-housing.co.uk and we will reply within four working working days.

 If you have a service charge query, please fill in our service charges enquiry form.
 Queries will be managed in date order.
 We aim to resolve your query as quickly as possible, but some queries may take longer at this time because we have an increased number of calls.
 You might hear from the team in the meantime if they need to check anything with you.